 Flustered and windswept, I reached the location – a long empty ground, almost in the middle of nowhere.
-I had nearly considered it a bad start of a day, and then my eyes fell on a massive, oval shaped balloon.
+I had nearly considered it a bad start of the day, and then my eyes fell on a massive, oval shaped balloon.
 I’d never seen a Hot Air Balloon from so close, in my life before – and as I remember, it looked beautiful!

-Under the safe and knowledgeable direction of Rita, our flying pilot, who has been flying this thing for the past 16 years (yes, you read that correct, 16 years it was), we took to the skies, ooh-ing and ah-ing at the amazing landscapes blow us.
+Under the safe and knowledgeable direction of Rita, our flying pilot, who has been flying this thing for the past 16 years (yes, you read that correct, 16 years it was) we took to the skies, ooh-ing and ah-ing at the amazing landscapes blow us.

-With bug eyes and my mouth wide open, I forgot to take photos for the first few minutes, just trying to absorb it all in, honoring every moment.
+With bug-eyes and my mouth wide open, I forgot to take photos for the first few minutes, just trying to absorb it all in, honoring every moment.
 Then I quickly remembered I’m a blogger on a mission, and I started to take photos and videos like a fiend.

 We flew for about 40 minutes, passing through traditional Goan houses and thousands upon thousands of palm trees standing perfectly erect.
 The ariel views of the city, from up over 2000 feet, were surprizingly dramatic.